 - Constipation can be a problem and should be monitored and managed carefully.

-- Communication may be difficult, but nonverbal means should be assessed, explored and enhanced as much as possible:
+This may be difficult; however, non-verbal means should be assessed, explored and enhanced as much as possible:

 - The use of picture boards and other visual aids to communication can be very helpful.